44mira/articles/Functors.md

 So all that it takes to fall under the `Functor` (again, endofunctor), interface is to have a definition on how to *map* the contents of the struct to any other type (including its own).

+> This is another simplifcation, functors also need to have property of identity and composition.

 ---

 Apologies if this article contained **way** more math than applications, but understanding these definitions will help us greatly in understanding the harder patterns later in this series, namely `Applicatives` and finally `Monads`.